Follow the Money

 Find Out Who is Responsible for Maintaining Your Road/Street

 The SCDOT provides the public the ability to determine who owns a road and is responsible for maintaining it.
-Please visit their website and simply input your address to see who is responsible for maintaining your road.
 Click here to visit the website.

 Report a Pothole